 Putnam Station is a very small town located in the state of New York.
 With a population of 1,070 people and just one neighborhood, Putnam Station is the 738th largest community in New York.

-Because occupations involving physical labor dominate the local economy, Putnam Station is generally considered to be a blue-collar town.
-46.39% of the Putnam Station workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Putnam Station is a blue-collar town, with 46.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Putnam Station is a town of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Putnam Station who work in management occupations (10.49%), office and administrative support (9.79%), and teaching (6.99%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.44% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.44% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Putnam Station’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Putnam Station’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Putnam Station in 2022 was $43,739, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,956 for a family of four.
 However, Putnam Station contains both very wealthy and poor people as well.